Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Experiments

 \subsection{\hype guides users in making better search decision by explanations (RQ3)}

-In real-world search systems, users are typically provided only with the document title and the first few lines when deciding which result to open.
-We investigate whether explanations of \hype can help users effectively identify relevant documents in such real-world settings.
+We investigate whether explanations of \hype can help users effectively identify relevant documents in realistic search settings, where decisions are often based only on titles and short snippets~\cite{10.1145/1076034.1076063}.
 To this end, we conduct a human reranking experiment via AMT using the NQ320K dev set.
 Specifically, human judges rerank the top-5 retrieved results by relevance and rate their confidence (1–5) under two settings: title only, and title with category path.
-With human-reranking results, we measure performance with Recall@1, MRR@5 and \textit{Confidence}.
-Details of the evaluation setup are provided in Appendix~\ref{sec:appendixhumanrerank}.
+We measure performance with Recall@1, MRR@5 and \textit{Confidence}.
+More details are provided in Appendix~\ref{sec:appendixhumanrerank}.

-Table~\ref{tab:usefulness} shows that offering hierarchical category paths improve human reranking accuracy, with Recall@1 improving by 23.7\% and MRR@5 by 10.4\%.
-This shows that the hierarchical category paths, used as explanations in \hype, help real-world users better select relevant documents.
-Additionally, \textit{Confidence} also improves by 12.0\%. \textbf{These results demonstrate that explanations of \hype provide users with clarity and guidance, enabling not only more accurate selections but also more confident decisions during search.}
+Table~\ref{tab:usefulness} shows that providing category paths as explanations leads to substantial improvements in human reranking accuracy, with Recall@1 and MRR@5 increasing by 23.7\% and 10.4\%, respectively.
+This suggests that explanations of \hype help users better understand retrieval results and select relevant documents.
+Furthermore, the availability of category paths increases user confidence by 12.0\%.
+Together, these findings indicate that \hype explanations provide both accurate selections and decision confidence in realistic search scenarios, where relevance judgments are often made based on limited signals such as titles or short snippets.